Tan Tan Ramen (Tantanmen)

 Soy sauce, chili oil, rice vinegar: Along with the sesame paste, these ingredients will provide a savory, rich foundation for our ramen.
 Essentially, we’re creating what is known as tare, a component of ramen that adjusts and flavors the amount of umami and saltiness for a particular type of ramen.

-• Substitutions: Soy sauce can be replaced with tamari or coconut aminos if you’d prefer.
+• Substitutes: Soy sauce can be replaced with tamari or coconut aminos.
 Rice vinegar may also be replaced with any other type of acid, such as white vinegar, apple cider vinegar, or even lime/lemon juice.
 Chili oil may be omitted if you’re not a fan of spicy as well.

 Chicken stock: Stock will provide a savory base for our ramen broth.
 You can either use store-bought or homemade.
-If going the store-bought route, pay attention to the salt levels -I usually go for unsalted stocks so that I can better control how salty I want my soups to be.
+If using store-bought, go for unsalted stock so you can better control how salty your ramen is.

-• Substitutions: Beef or vegetable stock can also work!
+• Substitutes: Beef, mushroom, or vegetable stock can also work.

 Non-dairy milk: Oat or soy milk work beautifully with this recipe.
 Make sure they’re unsweetened and without any-flavoring.

-• Substitutions: Cashew milk could work, based off of other responses (though I haven’t personally tried this!).
+• Substitutes: Cashew and/or almond milk could work, based off of other responses (though I haven’t personally tried this).
+While not the best, coconut milk is also another substitute -just be aware that the coconut’s flavor may be a bit overpowering at times (adjust the recipe as necessary).
 I wouldn’t recommend using standard animal milk as it has a higher chance of curdling when used as a broth.
-Coconut milk may also be too strong in flavor, so I wouldn’t use that either to avoid altering the taste of the recipe.

 Ground pork: This will be the protein component of our ramen which will add to the heartiness of the dish, along with some texture.

-• Substitutions: Other proteins such as ground turkey or chicken can work!
+• Substitutes: Other proteins such as ground turkey, beef, or chicken can work.
 To make this more vegan/vegetarian friendly, feel free to omit this or replace with minced mushrooms, extra-firm tofu, or even plant-based meat alternatives.

 Doubanjiang (chili bean sauce)